sendbird/quickstart-calls-directcall-ios/README.md

 ### Install and run the sample app

-1. Verify that Xcode is open on your Mac system and the sample application project is open.
+1. Verify that Xcode is open on your Mac system and the sample app project is open.
 2. Plug the primary iOS device into the Mac running Xcode
 3. Unlock the iOS device
 4. Run the application by pressing the `▶` **Run** button or typing `⌘+R`
 5. Open the newly installed app on the iOS device
-6. If two iOS devices are available, repeat these steps to install the sample application on each device.
+6. If two iOS devices are available, repeat these steps to install the sample app on each device.

 <br />